yposwal2/Creating-VM-On-Azure/README.md

 <h2>Description</h2>

-In this lab, I am creating a virtual machine on azure and taking its RDP to access it from my computer.
+In this lab, I create a virtual machine on Azure using Windows Server 2012 R2 Datacenter image.
+I go through the process of configuring the virtual machine by specifying instance details, administrator account and inbound port rules, OS disk, networking, management, monitoring, advanced settings, and tags.
+After reviewing and creating the virtual machine, I remotely access it from my computer using Microsoft Remote Desktop and log in with the administrator account I specified earlier.
+Finally, I confirm that the Windows Server is up and running on the virtual machine.
 <br />

 <h2>Utilities Used</h2>